-The NRC staff notes that in its August 26, 2013 letter, the licensee stated that the detailed design work has not yet started.
-The staff also notes that the licensee anticipates submitting further information to the staff in the February 2014, six-month status report.
+By letter dated May 23, 2013, the NRC staff requested additional information regarding instrument channel testing (RAI-8).
+In its letter dated July 22, 2013, the licensee stated that the requested information was not yet available and it anticipates submitting this information in the February 2014, 6-month status report.
 The staff has identified this request as: